risqikhoirul/risqikhoirul.github.io/index.md

 ## Summary

-I am a computer science practitioner and a student at Nahdlatul Ulama Sunan Giri University (UNUGIRI).
-I am active in professional organizations such as the Indonesian Data Scientists Association (AIDI).
+I am a computer science practitioner and a student at Universitas Nahdlatul Ulama Sunan Giri Bojonegoro (UNUGIRI Bojonegoro)).
+I am active in professional organizations such as the Asosiasi Ilmuwan Data Indonesia (AIDI).
 With extensive experience in the blockchain industry, I have expertise in cryptocurrency, NFTs, Airdrops, marketing management, analysis, and trading.
 Additionally, I am proficient in various programming languages and am currently focused on developing projects that leverage blockchain technology.

 ## Skills